-Management's response to the findings identified in our audit is described above.
+Management's response to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs and corrective action plan.
 Management's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.